HarborScale/harbor-home-assistant/README.md

 # Home Assistant Integration

-This guide will walk you through the process of setting up the Home Assistant integration with Telemetry Harbor.
-Easily collect and visualize your smart home data in **Grafana** with **Telemetry Harbor**.
+This guide will walk you through the process of setting up the Home Assistant integration with Harbor Scale.
+Easily collect and visualize your smart home data in **Grafana** with **Harbor Scale**.

 ## Features
-- Push Home Assistant sensor data to Telemetry Harbor
+- Push Home Assistant sensor data to Harbor Scale
 - Automate data collection using REST commands
 - View live dashboards in Grafana